danielurra/bash/README.md

 You probably know that's possible to have a Linux Ubuntu running on you Windows computer<br>
 A must have for any software developer<br>
 ![wsl](https://github.com/danielurra/bash/assets/51704179/60813dfc-d071-49db-bc75-fe5c4b53a37d)<br>
-Let's see which version was installed on mi computer by enabling WSL ``bash bash --version
+Let's see which version was installed on mi computer by enabling WSL<br>
+``bash
+bash --version
 ``